Interview on KINK.fm with Inessa, July 2011

 "An eclectic songwriter and performer who can be bluesy and funky one moment, intimate and ethereal the next."

-The Gresham Outlook, June 2011
+- The Gresham Outlook, June 2011

 “Vibrant and varied, the record flies by in a heartbeat but dares you to dig deeper and listen repeatedly.”

-- Read the review at Oregon Music News, October 2009
+- Oregon Music News, October 2009

 “About as far from shallow pop as it gets, and thank God for that.”

-- Read the review at Portland Tribune, October 2009
+- The Portland Tribune, October 2009

 “Her voice is old-fashioned, but it's not quirky like Nellie McKay, it's a ‘better than anyone you know’ voice in a tight style that sticks to the classic delivery Bonnie Raitt and many others.”

-- Read the review at OPB Music, October 2009
+- OPB Music, October 2009

 “Her keen ear for a peppy melody even within the toxic waft of the human condition, and the resiliency of her songs makes Alive a tender record for introspection during the falling of the leaves.”